bolt/docs/source/internals.md

     {{ print(variable) }}
 </pre>

 The `variable` can be a normal variable, a Record or multiple records of Content, or other stuff.
-Don't try to {{ print(app) }}, because it'll probably bring your browser to a screeching halt.

 <a href="/files/content-example3.png" class="fancybox"><img src="/files/content-example3.png" style="width: 400px"></a><br>

 In your code you can also dump variables and objects, like this:

 <pre class="brush: php">
-    echo "&lt;pre>\n" . \util::var_dump($variable, true) . "&lt;/pre>\n";
+    \util::var_dump($variable);
 </pre>

 Like above, the `$variable` can be a normal variable, an object or whatever.
-The same caveat applies: Don't try to var_dump($app), because here it will also bring your browser to a screeching halt.
+Note that Bolt has built-in protection for when you're tyring to 'dump' Silex or Symfony objects like `$app` or a variable that's `\Bolt\Content`.
+Since these would be too large to render because of internal references and recursion, they are not expanded further.

 Object Reference